-Mad Horse Theatre Company Continues BY LOCAL Play Reading Series, 2/6-9
+Mad Horse Theatre Continues BY LOCAL Play Reading Series, Now thru 2/9

 Cullen McGough's Sin Don't Enter Into It takes place in 1936 when Owensboro, Kentucky was rocked by the brutal murder of Lischia Edwards by a young illiterate black man, Rainey Bathea.
 Despite confessing to the murder, what happened to Rainey next sparked one of the strangest trials in American history.
 Caught up in election-year politics, the young man found himself accused of rape by a prosecutor eager to exploit a loophole in Kentucky law.
 If convicted of rape instead of murder, Rainey would face a blood-thirsty mob at a public hanging rather than a private execution.
 Hampered with a divided defense team, damning evidence and no chance of acquittal, Rainey was presented with a terrible choice: confess to a rape he didn't commit and hang, or confess to murder and become one of the first men to sit in the newly-invented electric chair.